Danish People's Party: Thulesen Dahl leadership (2012–2022)

-2019–present: Opposition to Frederiksen I and II

 The party suffered a major defeat in the 2019 election, recording its worst result since 1998.
 It won just 8.7% of the vote and 16 seats, a net loss of 21 seats since 2015; it fell to third place, just narrowly outpolling the Social Liberals.
 Some journalists and political commentators opined that the DF's loss in support was as a result of the party's refusal and indecisiveness on taking direct part in government and the main parties including the Social Democrats adopting many of the DF's policies on immigration and integration.

-In January 2022, Dahl stood down as leader and was replaced by Morten Messerschmidt in a leadership election where he won 499 out of the 828 delegators' votes againt two other candidates.
-After Messerschmidt a total of 11 out of 16 MPs had in June left the party including Thuelsen Dahl who as the only one of thoese passed on his seat to the next in line.
+In January 2022, Dahl stood down as leader and was replaced by Morten Messerschmidt in a leadership election where he won 499 out of the 828 delegators' votes against two other candidates.
+After Messerschmidt, a total of 11 out of 16 MPs had in June left the party including Thuelsen Dahl who was the only one of them who passed on his seat to the next in line.

+Messerschmidt leadership (2022–present)

-At the 2022 election, the party suffered its worst election result ever with 2.6 % of the vote equal to 5 seats.
-In December 2022, Morten Messerschmidt was acquitted of all charges accordring to several political analysts and commentators paving the way for a restoration of the party.
-In january 2023, MP for the Nye Borgerlige political party Mikkel Bjørn Sørensen left his party and joined the DF increseing its seat count to 6 with Messerschmidt stating "Mikkel Bjørn is an excellent and conservative nationally rooted politician who has God, king and fatherland tattooed right into his heart".
-On 6 February 2023 former Nye Borgerlige MP Mette Thiesen also joined the DF.
+At the 2022 election, the party suffered its worst election result ever with 2.6% of the vote, equal to 5 seats.
+In December 2022, Morten Messerschmidt was acquitted of all charges related to prior allegations of misuse of EU funds according to several political analysts and commentators, paving the way for a restoration of the party.
+During January and February 2023, Mikkel Bjørn and Mette Thiesen, who were both elected for Nye Borgerlige, joined the Danish People's Party, increasing its seat count to seven.

-Policies
+As of October 2025 the Danish People's Party has seen its support increased to around 9% in the polls.

+Ideology and policies

-DF is a nationalist and right-wing populist party.
-It is positioned on the right-wing of the political spectrum.
-The DF's stated goals are to protect the freedom and cultural heritage of the Danish people, including the family, the Monarchy and the Evangelical Lutheran Church of Denmark, to enforce a strict rule of law, to work against Denmark becoming a multi-cultural society by limiting immigration and promoting cultural assimilation of admitted immigrants, to maintain a strong welfare system for those in need, and to promote entrepreneurship and economic growth by strengthening education and encouraging people to work, to protect the environment and natural resources, and to protect Danish sovereignty against the European Union.
+DF is a nationalist and right-wing populist party and is positioned on the right or far-right of the political spectrum.
+DF's stated goals are to protect the freedom and cultural heritage of the Danish people, including the family, the monarchy and the Evangelical Lutheran Church of Denmark, to enforce a strict rule of law, to work against Denmark becoming a multi-cultural society by limiting immigration and promoting cultural assimilation of admitted immigrants, to maintain a strong welfare system for those in need, to promote entrepreneurship and economic growth by strengthening education and encouraging people to work, to protect the environment and natural resources, and to protect Danish sovereignty against the European Union.
 In comparison to its predecessor, the Progress Party, the DF focuses more on immigration, while at the same time being more pragmatic on other topics.
 While overall considered part of the radical right, its policies on most economic issues would rather place the party in the centre to centre-left.
 The party's former leader, Kristian Thulesen Dahl, once declared DF an anti-Muslim party.